FightPandemics/FightPandemics/README.md

 ## Getting Started as a Non-Technical Contributor

-Follow the inital project setup for non-engineers described in [Notion](https://www.notion.so/fightpandemics/Instructions-for-UI-testing-for-non-engineers-26d1237683d649f1a45f01e1b5a6c24b).
+Follow the initial project setup for non-engineers described in [Notion](https://www.notion.so/fightpandemics/Instructions-for-UI-testing-for-non-engineers-26d1237683d649f1a45f01e1b5a6c24b).

 ## Getting Started as a Developer